Breaking the Self-Confirming Loop: Diagnosing and Mitigating Systemic Reward Bias in Self-Rewarding RL: Experiments

 \subsection{Variants Ablations}

-\paragraph{Ensemble Self-Rewarding.} We assess the contribution of each component by ablating \emph{Model Merge}, \emph{Rollout Selection}, \emph{Reward Interpolation}, and \emph{Ensemble} from \textsc{RLER} individually.
+\paragraph{Ensemble-based Unified Rewarding.} We assess the contribution of each component by ablating \emph{Model Merge}, \emph{Rollout Selection}, \emph{Reward Interpolation}, and \emph{Ensemble} from \textsc{RLER} individually.
 As shown in Figure~\ref{fig:ablation}, the pronounced degradation when removing the \emph{Ensemble} indicates that mitigating system bias to improve accuracy is the most critical factor.
 Furthermore, we find that performing \emph{Reward Interpolation} within the ensemble space yields superior performance.
-We hypothesize that this stems from the ensemble’s unified reward space: diversity across models reduces $\rho_{\text{selfbias}}^{\mathrm{err}}$, improves the robustness of the reward space, and enables $\alpha(x)$ to be estimated more accurately and stably within the ensemble space. \paragraph{Adaptive soft-reward interpolation.} As shown in Figure~\ref{fig:ablation}, removing \emph{Reward Interpolation} leads to a substantial performance drop.
-We further analyze the necessity of each component in our interpolation method: starting from \emph{Int v3} (ours), dropping the batch-wise linear normalization $C_k$ and the group-wise confidence distribution renormalization $s_k$ yields \emph{Int v2}; further removing the confidence estimate $\bar{\ell}_k$ produces \emph{Int v1}, where we instead control the interpolation strength via annealing (with $\alpha$ decaying over training steps).
+We hypothesize that this stems from the ensemble’s unified reward space: diversity across models reduces $\rho_{\text{selfbias}}^{\mathrm{err}}$, improves the robustness of the reward space, and enables $\alpha(x)$ to be estimated more accurately and stably within the ensemble space.

+\paragraph{Adaptive Soft-reward Interpolation.} As shown in Figure~\ref{fig:ablation}, removing \emph{Reward Interpolation} leads to a substantial performance drop.
+We further analyze the necessity of each component in our interpolation method: starting from \emph{Int v3} (ours), dropping the calibrated mass $s_k$ and the \emph{Batch-wise Min-Max Normalization} $\hat{c}_k$ yields \emph{Int v2}; further removing the confidence estimate $\bar c_k(j)$ produces \emph{Int v1}, where we instead control the interpolation strength via annealing (with $\alpha$ decaying over training steps).
 We measure the interpolation gain as $\lvert r^{\mathrm{H}} - r^\star \rvert - \lvert r^{(\alpha)} - r^\star \rvert$.
-The results show that Int v3 attains the best performance and the largest interpolation gain, confirming the contribution of each step. \paragraph{Confidence–disagreement balanced rollout selection.} We demonstrate the advantages of our approach under the \emph{Rollout Allocation} and \emph{Rollout Selection} strategies, shown in Figure~\ref{fig:select}.
-For the allocation strategy, we quantify the diversity gain by the accuracy gap between the ensemble $m^{\mathrm{EC}}$ and the average individual model: $\Delta_{\mathrm{div}} =\mathrm{Acc}\!\left(m^{\mathrm{EC}}\right)-\frac{1}{M}\sum_{i=1}^{M}\mathrm{Acc}\!\left(m_i\right).$ Results show that \emph{Data Sharding} yields a larger $\Delta_{\mathrm{div}}$.
-For the selection strategy, we measure the average number of selected rollouts $b_{\text{avg}}$ and the reward noise rate $\rho_{\text{noise}}$ conditioned on whether $m^{\mathrm{EC}}$ is correct.
-Here, \emph{m only} selects only $m^{\mathrm{EC}}$, while \emph{m except} excludes $m^{\mathrm{EC}}$.
-Our method exhibits a higher selection rate when $m^{\mathrm{EC}}=t$ and effectively discards FP samples when $m^{\mathrm{EC}}\neq t$, reducing $\rho_{\text{noise}}$ compared to \emph{select all}.
-These results validate that our \emph{Rollout Selection} improves both accuracy and unbiasedness.
+The results show that Int v3 attains the best performance and the largest interpolation gain, confirming the contribution of each step.